Directed by: Richard Linklater

 Before Sunrise begins a trilogy of films that I adore with all of my soul.
 I find them hard to rank but this one just might be my favorite, because of how it depicts the fleeting nature of love and the small decisions that make a large impact in our lives.
 Taking public transportation puts someone in a place to interact with so many people and the chance of Céline and Jesse meeting feels like such slim odds.
 Then it proceeds and their conversation about getting off the train together.
 A chance to embrace their youth and take a chance of not looking back and regretting staying on the train.
 The connection was there but a future was never going to be certain, which begins their promenade.

-Through this walk, they learn more about each other but also experience Vienna for its tourist attractions but also the people that embody the city.
+Through this walk, they learn more about each other but also experience Vienna for its tourist attractions and the people that embody the city.
 The way they wander feels aimless but with a purpose.
 The chance Céline took with getting off the train had little emotional risk because Jesse would be leaving to go back to the United States the next morning and if he began to weird her out, she could just get another train to Paris at any time.
 They wander all over the city because Jesse does not even have enough money to stay at a hotel and rest before flying out.
-It makes their time bountiful but also incredibly limited.
+It makes their time bountiful in the moment but also incredibly limited in the grand scheme of life.

 The entire scenario creates a bond between them, something that could all be for nothing but it could also change the trajectory of their lives.
 They’re different in their beliefs and overall attitude towards life.
 Jesse embodies American cynicism towards things that are unknown to him, especially in a different nation while Céline lives in such French optimism.
 Those attitudes delicately collide on different occasions as they begin to get closer to one another emotionally.
 The progression of their conversation displays the caution one has when unveiling their true nature to someone they just met.
 It shows in the slight pauses and pensive thoughts of whether you’re about to tell this person such emotionally raw information.
 Those subtleties come through by the incredible performances by the two leads.